sjmarshy/pinboard-tag-editor/README.md

 `concept:electronics` - or visa versa.
 There is an API endpoint for doing just this, but no way of handling it via the pinboard website.

+### Additive filters

+Another thing that I would find hugely useful is additive filters.
+For example, if I needed to find a functional programming language I remember reading about, I could apply both the filter 'lang' and 'prog:functional' and I'd find an intersection of links there.
+This may be for later, as it contradicts what I say below about not caring about seeing the articles associated.
+Since it relies on fuzzy search of tags, I can't just fob this action off on the current pinboard site.
+Perhaps if everything else goes well?

 ### Things I don't want to lose